 The Best Lasik in Utah

-Dr. Davis is one of the most experienced LASIK Surgeons in the United States, having performed over 40,000 Utah LASIK and PRK procedures.
+Dr. Davis offers the best Lasik in Utah with the most experienced LASIK Surgeons in the United States, having performed over 40,000 Utah LASIK and PRK procedures.
 With this experience and the knowledge of our staff, we look forward to comfortably guiding you through the entire process.

 Our caring staff will see you through every step of the way, from preoperative care through the procedure and the postoperative care processes.
 Davis Vision Center is one of the leading LASIK centers in the Salt Lake City, Utah area along with Provo, Orem, and the Wasatch Front - give us a call today and we will be happy to answer your questions and work with you on your path to better vision!

 Davis Vision Center is excited to now offer the iLasik procedure which utilizes the VISX Star S4 with Iris registration and the new Intralase blade-free laser.

 Davis Vision Center is dedicated to providing the ultimate experience in Laser Vision Correction.
 We start with the latest in technology, featuring multiple Laser platforms including the New Intralase Laser flap creation and the VISX Star S4 IR with iris registration which memorizes spots on your iris so that it can precisely track your eye movements during the procedure.

 What Is the Difference Between conventional LASIK and Custom LASIK?